jesper-raemaekers/python-polarion/docs/plan.rst

     plan = project.getPlan('00002')

+The template is project dependant, but default are 'iteration' and 'release'.

 .. code:: python

     plan = project.createPlan('Test plan', '00002', 'iteration')
+    plan = project.createPlan('Test plan', '00003', 'release')

 In this test plan you can then add or remove workitems.